JamiePoole/TrackingSwitcher/README.md

 ## Track multiple resources with no effort.
 __Automatic Tracking Switcher__ effortlessly monitors multiple tracking targets with minimal effort by switching between different abilities on a timer.
 This allows you to optimise gathering abilities for farming, or for maintaining class-specific tracking spells while still keeping an eye out for resources.

+### Update 1.1.0
+The first feature update brings in the ability to additionally pause switching while in combat, a party dungeon, a raid instance or battleground/arena.
+This helps manage trackers that use global cooldowns and intefer with combat rotations, and also prevents these Trackers from appearing in damage meters and Warcraft Logs as unwarranted 'Activity'.
+So now your Raid Leader won't be asking why you cast 'Find Herbs' 34 times during KT!

 ### _Switcher Tracking Addon_ by lanscetre
 This addon was heavily inspired by __Switcher Tracking__ from __lansectre__.
 This project started as a fork of their addon as a learning experience and to improve upon it's functionality.
 However, during development, it was clear that the improved features required significant changes that warranted a new addon.
 Thanks for lansectre for the inspiration to create this project.
 All the code in this addon has been written from scratch, and nothing has been duplicated.